 - An electric skillet or pancake griddle (stove-top versions don't work as well because the temperature can't be controlled well enough for this recipe)

 - Pancake spatula (plastic if you are using a non-stick skillet)

 - Measuring cups for dry ingredients

 - Measuring spoons

 - Small dish for melting butter in the microwave oven

 - Serving plates and silverware

-- Add milk and 2 Tablespoons of butter.
+- Add milk and 2 tablespoons of butter.

 - Add dry ingredients.

-- Combine--the batter may be bubbly and funny looking, but don't spend much time combining the ingredients: that's the way the batter always looks.
+- Combine.
+The batter may be bubbly and funny looking, but don't spend much time combining the ingredients; that's the way the batter always looks.

 Tip: Microwave Leftover Pancakes

 On the very rare chance that you have leftover pancakes, they warm up in the microwave nicely in about 5-10 seconds up to two days after you have initially made them!
-Be sure to cover with plastic wrap to keep in the moisture.
+Be sure to cover it with plastic wrap to keep in the moisture.
 The edges may get a little bit crisp, but they still taste fantastic.